 Cultivation of Cannabis in Michigan

-Under the state’s medical cannabis law, patients or their caregivers are allowed to grow up to 12 cannabis plants.
+Under the state’s medical marijuana law, patients or their caregivers are allowed to grow up to 12 marijuana plants.
 The plants must be cultivated in an enclosed and locked facility.

-Additionally, the state also passed the Industrial Hemp Research Act of 2014, which allows government departments, colleges, and universities to grow industrial hemp for research purposes, as part of an agricultural pilot program or academic research project.
+Hemp growing is also legal, under Michigan’s recreational marijuana law that was approved by voters in November 2018.
+Previously, the state had passed the Industrial Hemp Research Act of 2014, which allowed government departments, colleges, and universities to grow industrial hemp for research purposes, as part of an agricultural pilot program or academic research project.